 Imagine this: It’s your first day at a new job.
 You’ve got some butterflies in your stomach, enter the office building, and… there’s no one to greet you.
 You ask the receptionist where you’re supposed to go, but it’s evident he didn’t even know you were starting today.

-No one takes you to lunch, or introduces you to the rest of the team.
-Eventually, the receptionist takes your paperwork, you’re led to a desk, handed a headset and script, and you’re told — get to work!
+No one takes you to lunch or introduces you to the rest of the team.
+Eventually, the receptionist takes your new-hire paperwork, leads you to a desk (with no welcome goody bag on it), hands you a headset and a script and says — get to work!

 Probably pretty lost, overwhelmed, and devalued.
-You’re likely wondering if you made the right choice to accept the job.
+Suddenly you’d be wondering if you made the right choice to accept the job.
 Would you stick with it?

 First Impressions Matter

 The Recruiting Roundtable found that effective onboarding improves job performance by 11.5%.
 But, onboarding new employees the right way is tricky.
 Especially now that we’re dealing with dispersed teams.

 In many contact centers, new-hire orientation is like drinking from a fire hose.
 Though intended to help rookie agents get acclimated to the new job and environment, too much too soon can have the opposite effect.
 The deluge of info, policies and resources thrown at agents in a span of a few days often leaves newbies with their heads spinning rather than their feet planted.

 To help keep your agents grounded and ready to help customers, let’s cover the dos and don’ts of onboarding new agents in your call center (no matter where they’re working).

 Do — Provide a comprehensive pre-hire job preview